System-null/fireseed-trilogy/README.md

 ---

+## Fireseed Lab (Phase 2.0 preview)

+The repository now exposes Phase 2.0 building blocks:

+- One-click local capsule generation via `/capsule/create`.
+- Local verification and decryption via `/verify/local`.
+- A Fireseed Lab view at `/lab` that lists capsules known to your local **FireseedManifest**, with export/import for the manifest itself.

+The **FireseedManifest** acts as a local index for capsules and the basis for managing multiple replicas in future adapters.

+---

 ## Current milestone — v0.3.0 (Phase 1.5)

 The current tagged state of this repo corresponds to **Fireseed Lab v0.3.0**, also referred to as **Phase 1.5**: